wp-plugins/youtube-channel-gallery/readme.txt

 Description of the different fields of the plugin:

 * **Title:** Widget Title.

+**Feed tab:**

-* **YouTube user name:** the username of the user's Youtube videos you want to show.
+* **YouTube user name:** the user id of the user's Youtube videos you want to show or the id of the playlist.
 Shortcode attribute: user; value: String.
 (Required).
+* **Video feed type:** option to select the feed type to use to show videos.
+Yo can select uploaded by the user or playlist.
+Shortcode attribute: feed; value: user (default) or playlist.
+(Optional).

 **Player tab:**